n8n-io/n8n-docs/docs/try-it-out/quickstart.md

 n8n provides a quickstart template using training nodes.
 This allows you to work with fake data, and avoids setting up credentials.

 1. On the **Workflow templates** view, search for `Very quick quickstart`.
-2. Click the **Very quick quickstart** template to preview it.
+2. Select the **Very quick quickstart** template to preview it.
-3. Click **Use this workflow** to open the template in your own editor.
+3. Select **Use this workflow** to open the template in your own editor.

 This is a basic workflow.
 It: